← Back to 史記

 使 西西 西 使 西

 Fei Zi lived at Quan Qiu.
 He loved horses and cattle, and excelled at breeding and raising them.
 The people of Quan Qiu informed King Xiao of Zhou.
 King Xiao summoned him to manage the horse herds between the Qian and Wei rivers, where the horses multiplied greatly.
 King Xiao wished to make him Da Luo's legitimate successor.
 But Lord Shen's daughter was Da Luo's wife and bore him a son named Cheng, who became the legitimate heir.
 Lord Shen then spoke to King Xiao: 'Formerly my ancestor's daughter from Mount Li was married to the Rong chieftain Xu Xuan and bore Zhong Hao.
-Because of this kinship, he returned to Zhou and defended the western frontier, bringing harmony to the region.'
+Because of this kinship, he returned to Zhou and defended the western frontier, bringing harmony to the region.
 Now I have again given my daughter in marriage to Da Luo, and she has borne the legitimate son Cheng.
-Through the double marriage alliance between Shen and Luo, all western Rong submit.
-This is why you serve as king.
+Through the double marriage alliance between Shen and Luo, all the western Rong submit.
+This is how your kingship is secured.
 Your Majesty should consider this.'
 Then King Xiao said: 'Formerly Bai Yi managed livestock for Shun, and the herds multiplied greatly.
-Therefore he received land and was granted the surname Ying.
+Therefore, he received land and was granted the surname Ying.
 Now his descendants also breed horses for me.
 I shall grant him land as a fief.'
 He enfeoffed him at Qin, had him resume the Ying clan sacrifices, and titled him Qin Ying.
 He also did not set aside Lord Shen's daughter as Da Luo's proper wife, in order to maintain peace with the western Rong.

 5